thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 - **Markdown, HTML and CSS proficiency:** Working on NB01/NB04 improved my ability to style in markdown.
 Working on the website improved my proficiency in CSS and HTML

 - **Code collaboration:** I gained experience in working with a team on a shared codebase.
 I also improved my ability to understand code others have written.
 It meant I could use their functions previusly written to save time.
-Xinyan wrote a fucntion (process_row).
-Using it saved me alot of time obtaining the DF from the database for NB04.
+Xinyan wrote a fucntion (process_row), using it saved me alot of time obtaining the DF from the database for NB04.

 ### Challenges Overcome